StarRocks/starrocks/docs/sql-reference/sql-functions/bitmap-functions/bitmap_and.md

 ## Description

-Calculates the intersection of two input bitmaps and return the new bitmap.
+Calculates the intersection of two input bitmaps and returns the new bitmap.

 ## Syntax